In this article, you will learn what might be causing slow connection issues on your macOS when connected to a VPN and how to avoid them.

-If OpenVPN (UDP) does not help, try the IKEv2 protocol as well.
+If OpenVPN (UDP) does not help, try the WireGuard protocol as well.

 - Reboot your device.

-That sounds too simple to have any effect.
-However, rebooting your device will close all idle apps and stop other background processes that might be running.
+Even though this may sound too simple to have any effect, it often helps because rebooting your device will close all idle apps and stop other background processes that might be running.